Finding my new normal

 One of the stupid things that I struggled with for months was clipping the seat belt on in the car.
 I can do that easily now – it was just a matter of trying different approaches.
 Sometimes I find I get better by repeating the action.

-I still can’t do buttons up or turn the key in my front door, so I’ve made or bought tools to help.
+I still can’t do buttons up or other fiddly tasks, so I’ve made or bought tools to help.
 I’ve got one that helps me twist bottle caps, a hook for undoing buttons and zips, and my wife has tied ribbon to the zip on my briefcase so it’s easier for me to open.
 My wife and I have worked as a team and asked, “What can’t I do and what is a way round it?”

 Getting back into cooking